Caf broke beIN contract after being owed '$98m'

 "Given the nature of our ongoing dispute regarding contractual issues, we could have paid nothing at all.
 But we did in goodwill - and in the context of investing hundreds of millions of dollars in Caf over more than a decade, and being Caf's broadcast partner in nearly 40 countries worldwide."

-Admitting that it owes "$88.3m plus interest", beIN - which says it sees "no extra value" in the expanded 24-team Afcon - has simply refused to pay as it seeks reductions which Caf has not been agreeing to.
+Admitting that it owes "$88.3m (£71m) plus interest", beIN - which says it sees "no extra value" in the expanded 24-team Cup of Nations - has simply refused to pay as it seeks reductions which Caf has not been agreeing to.

-BeIN also believes the new Fifa-backed African Football League (AFL), which gets underway for the first time next month, has further reduced the worth of its rights given the African Champions League has been usurped by the arrival of the more elite eight-team event.
+BeIN also believes the new Fifa-backed African Football League (AFL), which gets underway for the first time next month, has further reduced the worth of its rights given the African Champions League has seemingly been usurped by the arrival of the elite eight-team event.

 "In introducing a new top-tier tournament, you destroy the value of the previous rights while asking for more money for new rights," said the beIN spokesperson.

-Caf's communications director Lux September declined to comment on any of the claims above, saying that president Patrice Motsepe will do so instead at an appropriate time.
+September declined to comment on any of the claims above, saying that Caf president Patrice Motsepe will do so at an appropriate time.

-"At the moment, I cannot say much on this," September told BBC Sport Africa.
+"At the moment, I cannot say much on this," September said.

 "But there is a great deal of comfort in knowing that African football leaders speak with one voice.
 At the appropriate time, our president Dr Patrice Motsepe will address this matter with the media."

-September was speaking after Caf's Executive Committee held a virtual meeting on 7 September.
+September was speaking after Caf's executive committee held a virtual meeting on 7 September.

-A Caf press release later stated that decisions 'taken by the Caf leadership were … unanimously ratified', so suggesting that the Executive Committee, originally kept out of the talks to terminate the beIN Sports contract, agreed with the approach.
+A Caf press release later stated that decisions "taken by the Caf leadership were…unanimously ratified", suggesting that the executive committee, originally kept out of the talks to terminate the beIN Sports contract, agreed with the approach.

 Financial concerns

+Caf's cancellation of the beIN Sports deal was its second in four years, after it also pulled the plug in 2019 on a guaranteed billion-dollar income provided by a TV deal signed with French media company Lagardere, originally set to run from 2017-2028.

-Given the losses suffered by unilaterally cancelling the guaranteed billion dollars that the Lagardere contract (originally set to run from 2017-2028) brought in and then by having to pay $50m in compensation, with the second $25m instalment due in December, Caf is increasingly in need of funds.
+Given the losses caused by that decision, and then by having to pay Lagardere (now known as Sport5) $50m (£40m) in compensation, with the second $25m (£20m) instalment due in December, Caf is increasingly in need of funds.

-In July, the African football body announced a financial loss for the year of $15.7m despite its income increasing by 17% to $125m, primarily through boosted revenue in both sponsorship and television rights - although these could be affected by the ongoing dispute with beIN.
+In July, it announced a financial loss for the year of $15.7m (£12.5m) despite its income increasing by 17% to $125m (£100m) - primarily through increased sponsorship and television rights - although these could be affected by the battle with beIN.

-Since his election in March 2021, midway through the Covid pandemic, Motsepe - a billionaire in his own right - has been hoping to use his business acumen and contacts to lead Caf into a brighter economic future.
+Since his election in March 2021, midway through the pandemic, Motsepe - a billionaire in his own right - has been hoping to use his business acumen and contacts to lead Caf into a brighter economic future.

 Along with Fifa president Gianni Infantino, Motsepe hopes that next month's eight-team AFL can boost its coffers, with plans to expand to 24 teams next year.